-You undertake to notify us promptly of any unauthorised transfer from your eToro account.
+You undertake to notify us promptly of any unauthorised transfer from your etoro account.
 You will cooperate with us in the investigation of any suspected unauthorised access to or use of the Services using your account credentials, and any security breach of your account, system, or network, and provide us with the results of any third-party forensic investigation that you undertake.
 You will be responsible, and we will have no liability, to the extent permitted by law, for all activity that takes place within your account when it is accessed using your account credentials, whether or not authorised by you.
 If you appoint a third party to control any of your account credentials, we are not responsible for the actions or omissions of such third party.
 Control of such information will allow such third party to make transactions in your account including transferring all of your supported cryptoassets from your account and you may never regain those cryptoassets.
 If you believe that a transaction using your cryptoasset account has been incorrectly carried out or is not complete (an “Incorrect Transfer”), you must contact us as soon as possible by approaching our customer service.
 It is important that you regularly check your cryptoassets wallet balance and your transfer history to ensure any Incorrect Transfers are identified and notified to us at the earliest possible opportunity.
 We are not responsible for any loss that you may sustain resulting from Incorrect Transfers unless: (i) you have notified us of the same within 5 business days of when the loss was suffered; and (ii) the loss is attributable to our gross negligence, fraud, or wilful misconduct.
-Any eToro liability is subject to Clause 8.
-During any investigation of any actual or potential Incorrect Transfers, we reserve the right to suspend your eToro account to avoid further losses.
+Any etoro liability is subject to Clause 8.
+During any investigation of any actual or potential Incorrect Transfers, we reserve the right to suspend your etoro account to avoid further losses.

-Subject to clause 5.10, cryptoassets transferred to a crypto wallet cannot be transferred back to your eToro account, and you cannot exchange them for fiat currencies (such as US Dollars or Sterling).
+Subject to clause 5.10, cryptoassets transferred to a crypto wallet cannot be transferred back to your etoro account, and you cannot exchange them for fiat currencies (such as US Dollars or Sterling).

-Where the crypto wallet Terms and Conditions permit you to do so, you may transfer supported cryptoassets into your eToro account.
-From the point of successful receipt and processing by the eToro platform, the transferred cryptoassets will be governed by these Client Terms and Conditions.
+Where the crypto wallet Terms and Conditions permit you to do so, you may transfer supported cryptoassets into your etoro account.
+From the point of successful receipt and processing by the etoro platform, the transferred cryptoassets will be governed by these Client Terms and Conditions.
 In particular, the cryptoassets will be held in an omnibus account and subject to the custody and safeguarding provisions set out in these Terms and Conditions.
 It is your sole responsibility to calculate, report, and pay all applicable taxes arising from a crypto-in transfer or the subsequent opening of a position on the platform.
 You are responsible for maintaining independent records of all acquisition costs (including those incurred via the crypto wallet or any third-party service) to determine your specific tax obligations.

-Where you transfer cryptoassets out of your eToro account, we carry out the transfer on your instruction only.
+Where you transfer cryptoassets out of your etoro account, we carry out the transfer on your instruction only.
 The availability of transfer functionality does not constitute a recommendation, endorsement, promotion or approval by us of any wallet, platform, protocol, application, product or service to which you may transfer your cryptoassets or that you mayotherwise access using them.

-We do not provide, operate, control, arrange or monitor any wallet, wallet provider, platform, protocol, product or service to which you transfer your cryptoassets, other than where your cryptoassets remain held with eToro.
-Where the destination wallet is non-custodial, your cryptoassets are no longer held on the eToro platform once the transfer is confirmed on the relevant blockchain network, and the protections that apply to your cryptoassets while held on the eToro platform no longer apply.
+We do not provide, operate, control, arrange or monitor any wallet, wallet provider, platform, protocol, product or service to which you transfer your cryptoassets, other than where your cryptoassets remain held with etoro.
+Where the destination wallet is non-custodial, your cryptoassets are no longer held on the etoro platform once the transfer is confirmed on the relevant blockchain network, and the protections that apply to your cryptoassets while held on the etoro platform no longer apply.